 Article 2.
 Adoption; Amendment; Repeal; Severability.

 2.01.
 Adoption.
-This ordinance is adopted by the Tribal Council through:
+This Ordinance is adopted by the Tribal Council through:

 a.
-Resolution # 97-0115-01 which adopted the original ordinance;
+Resolution # 97-0115-01 which adopted the original Ordinance;

 b.
-Resolution # 99-0325-01 which re-codified and amended the ordinance;
+Resolution # 99-0325-01 which re-codified and amended the Ordinance;

 c.
-Resolution # 00-1218-01 which further amended the ordinance; and
+Resolution # 00-1218-01 which further amended the Ordinance; and

 d.
-Resolution # 02-0508-08 which repealed ordinance # 97-400-01 and replaced it with ordinance # 02-400-01.
+Resolution # 02-0508-08 which repealed Ordinance # 97-400-01 and replaced it with Ordinance # 02-400-01.

 e.
-Resolution # 05-0323-121 which deleted references to management contractors, and made numbering clarifications among other amendments.
+Resolution # 05-0323-121 which deleted references to management contracts, and made numbering clarifications among other amendments.

 f.
-Resolution #07-0912-494 which repealed Gaming Ordinance #02-400-01 and adopted Gaming Ordinance #07-400-01, amending the ordinance to clarify and define gaming and non-gaming activities arising out of the growth of the gaming enterprise effective upon receipt of approval by the National Indian Gaming Commission.
+Resolution #07-0912-494 which repealed Gaming Ordinance #02-400-01 and adopted Gaming Ordinance #07-400-01, amending the Ordinance to clarify and define gaming and non-gaming activities arising out of the growth of the gaming enterprise effective upon receipt of approval by the National Indian Gaming Commission.

 g.
-Resolution #10-1006-330, correcting technical deficiencies identified by the National Indian Gaming Commission among other amendments, renumbering the ordinance, and authorizing resubmission to the National Indian Gaming Commission.
+Resolution #10-1006-330, correcting technical deficiencies identified by the National Indian Gaming Commission among other amendments, renumbering the Ordinance, and authorizing resubmission to the National Indian Gaming Commission.

 h.
 Resolution #11-0119-017, acknowledging receipt of approval of the National Indian Gaming Commission, repealing Ordinance #07-400-01 and replacing it with Ordinance #10-400-01, and providing that the Ordinance is effective as of January 20, 2011.

 i.
-Resolution #12-0919-249, amending the Ordinance on an emergency basis to clarify and define the background investigation process of Gaming and Non-Gaming Employee licenses.
+Resolution #12-0919-249, amending the Ordinance on an emergency basis to clarify and define the background investigation process of Gaming and Non-Gaming Employee Licenses.

 j.
 Resolution #12-1031-289, permanently adopting emergency amendments enacted on September 19, 2012.